-Computer from MITS that was developed by Henry Edward Roberts and introduced on December 19, 1974.
+The Altair or Altair 8800 computer from MITS was developed by Henry Edward Roberts and introduced on December 19, 1974.
 It was later published on the front cover of Popular Electronics in 1975 making it almost instantly a huge success.
-The Altair 8800 included an Intel 8080 processor, "1024 word" memory boards with 256 bytes of memory (expandable to 64 K) and was available as a kit for $439 or assembled for $621 and had several additional add-ons such as a memory board and interface boards.
-By August 1975 over 5,000 Altair 8800 personal computers were sold and started the personal computer revolution.
-In the picture to the right, is an example of what the Altair 8800 computer looked like.
-This photograph was taken by Euthman at the Smithsonian institute.
+The Altair 8800 included an Intel 8080 processor, "1024 word" memory boards with 256 bytes of memory (expandable to 64 K).
+It was available as a kit for $439 or assembled for $621 and had several additional add-ons such as a memory board and interface boards.